Thursday Thought #MichaelBlouin

 Write a story with only two sentences.
 Use the photo for inspiration if you wish.

-Photo by Jeffrey F Lin on Unsplash.
+Photo by Demba JooB on Unsplash.